-Join us for special events – Our special events are for experienced climbers of all levels.
+Join us for special events!
+Special events by Chockstone are fun for experienced climbers of all levels.
 They require registration so we know how many people to plan for.

 - Bring water (2 liters minimum each person for hot summer days).
 Water bottles can be filled at the parking area of Smith Rock State Park.